+'''

-SELECT c1 FROM t1, t2 WHERE t1.c1 = t2.c1 EXISTS JOIN INTERNAL SYNTAX
+SELECT c1 FROM t1, t2

+WHERE t1.c1 = t2.c1

+EXISTS JOIN INTERNAL SYNTAX

+'''

-Requirements for flattening into an EXISTS join:
+Requirements for flattening into an EXISTS join are as follows:

-- The subquery is not under an OR. - The subquery type is EXISTS, IN, or ANY. - The subquery is not in the SELECT list of the outer query block. - There are no aggregates in the SELECT list of the subquery. - The subquery does not have a GROUP BY clause. - The subquery has a single entry in its FROM list that is a base table. - None of the predicates in the subquery, including the additional one formed between the left side of the subquery operator and the column in the subquery's SELECT list (for IN or ANY subqueries), include any subqueries, method calls, or field accesses.
+- The subquery is not under an OR. - The subquery type is EXISTS, IN, or ANY.

+- The subquery is not in the SELECT list of the outer query block. - There are no aggregates in the SELECT list of the subquery. - The subquery does not have a GROUP BY clause. - The subquery does not have an ORDER BY, result offset, or fetch first clause. - The subquery has a single entry in its FROM list that is a base table. - None of the predicates in the subquery, including the additional one formed between the left side of the subquery operator and the column in the subquery's SELECT list (for IN or ANY subqueries), include any subqueries, method calls, or field accesses.

 When a subquery is flattened into an EXISTS join, the table from the subquery is made join-order-dependent on all the tables with which it is correlated.
 This means that a table must appear inner to all the tables on which it is join-order-dependent.
-(In subsequent releases this restrictions can be relaxed.)
-For example:
+For example, gets flattened into where t3 is join order dependent on t1.
+This means that the possible join orders are (t1, t2, t3), (t1, t3, t2), and (t2, t1, t3).

+'''

-SELECT t1.\ FROM t1, t2 WHERE EXISTS (SELECT \ FROM t3 WHERE t1.c1 = t3.c1)
+SELECT t1.
+FROM t1, t2

+WHERE EXISTS (SELECT FROM t3 WHERE t1.c1 = t3.c1)

+'''